29 Proofreading Marks and Symbols—The Key to Error-Free Writing

 Candace Osmond studied Advanced Writing & Editing Essentials at MHC.
 She’s been an International and USA TODAY Bestselling Author for over a decade.
 And she’s worked as an Editor for several mid-sized publications.
 Candace has a keen eye for content editing and a high degree of expertise in Fiction.

-When I first began working with an editor and proofreading service, I had no idea what any of the symbols were when I got my draft back full of weird marks.
-It took a while to learn them all and now I’m putting them together with a breakdown of each.
+When I initially started collaborating with an editor and using a proofreading service, I had no idea what any of the symbols were when I got my draft back full of weird marks.
+It took a while to learn them all, and now I’m putting them together with a breakdown of each.

 New Paragraph